iLib-js/ilib-mono/README.md

 - added the ability to specify output file mappings, localeMaps, and output file name templates, similar to the other loctool plugins
 - updated dependencies
+- can now specify a regular expression to match the function wrapper of strings
 - Use the logger provided by the loctool instead of using log4js directly (which doesn't work well)
 - minimum version of node is now v10